trackpadpro/Def13/README.md

-## To Use
+## Def13

-Register Discord developer bot account
+General purpose functionality.
+Create an issue if you have a feature request.
+Reddit API functionality is not planned to return.

-Run bootstrap.bat
+To use this code, you must register a Discord developer bot account